-Since 1998, The Ocean Project has provided cutting-edge communications research data and analysis and recommendations to help zoos, aquariums, and museums (ZAMs) and our other partners strategically plan and implement their education and outreach programs for conservation action and outcomes with their millions of visitors and the public.
+Starting in 1998-1999 and continuing again from 2008-2015, The Ocean Project conducted cutting-edge public opinion and market research and provided extensive data, analysis, and recommendations to help zoos, aquariums, and museums (ZAMs) and our other partners strategically plan and implement their awareness and education programs, communications, marketing and other types of outreach programs for conservation action with their millions of visitors and the public.

 All of our communications materials, including reports are free to download and use in helping advance your conservation mission.